ruthresh1/KafkaNotes/README.md

 A Topic is a category/feed name to which records are stored and published.
 All Kafka records are organized into topics.
 Producer applications write data to topics and consumer applications read from topics.

 ### Broker
+A Kafka broker is modelled as KafkaServer that hosts topics.
+It receives messages from producers and stores them on disk keyed by unique offset.
+It allows consumers to fetch messages by topic, partition and offset.
+They can create a Kafka cluster by sharing information between each other directly or indirectly using Zookeeper.
+It has exactly one broker that acts as the Controller.